folke/KOReader.patches/README.md

 **NOTE: If you want to use any of these patches, first you MUST install the `2--disable-all-CB-widgets.lua` for Coverbrowser or `2--disable-all-PT-widgets.lua` for Project: Title.
 Otherwise the patches may not work properly.**

+All the .lua files should go into `koreader/patches` and all the .svg files should go into `koreader/icons` folder of your e-reader.

 All these patches are tested on KOReader 2025.10 "Ghost" and Project: Title v3.5 and works perfectly.

 ## 🞂 How to install a user patch ?